 Along with autonomy and a sense of transcendent purpose, Pink (in ) has highlighted research showing that a sense of mastery is a key enabler for team achievement and well-being.
 Birds of a Feather are local communities to hone organizational excellence, with the potential byproduct of increasing individual effectiveness.
 Such teams become loci of Team Pride and the potential for feeding the sense of mastery that motivates team players.
 Such fora have taken on many forms under many names over the years: birds of a feather, guilds, quality circles, communities of practice, and others.

-This is not traditional matrix management.
+This is not matrix management.
 The birds-of-a-feather organizations are not loci of product control nor, in fact, should they be entwined in any kind of externally applied control.
 All such organizations are self-managing.
 The best of these organizations form spontaneously around the enthusiasm for some core competency.
 In some cases, encouragement from ScrumMasters or Product Owners, for the formation of such groups, may be necessary.
-In all cases these groups should agree to an informal business case that supports their existence and should periodically review whether they are adding value to their constituency, to the company, or to the community.
+In all cases these groups should agree to an informal charter that supports their existence and should periodically review whether they are adding value to their constituency, to the company, or to the community.
 Leverage Involve the Managers who can provide support and organizational commitment to broaden the scope of influence of such groups across development teams, products or entire organizations and companies.

 As in a neighborhood, our actions affect one another by virtue of our common location and resources, so too with Birds of a Feather groups.
 However, it should be emphasized that Birds of a Feather groups normally have no mandate to implement proposed improvements: their main roles are to help everyone become better informed and to remain better aware of improvement ideas, experience, expertise, suggestions, and efforts across the enterprise.
 Individual Scrum Teams retain the mandate to try new kaizen (see Kaizen and Kaikaku) and to assess their effectiveness.